Keep it Loose in the Cart!

 Residential Waste Cooking Oil Recycling

 Save and recycle your fats, oils and grease (FOG) to make an environmentally friendly bio-fuel.
-The Town provides this service free of charge and by appointment only when scheduled through our Residential Cooking Oil Curbside Collection and Recycling Program.
+The Town provides this service free of charge when scheduled through our Residential Cooking Oil Curbside Collection and Recycling Program.

 Opt-out of unwanted mail.
 'Just Say No' to junk mail.

 Don't see it on our list?
 Search for it on the Trash & Recyclables Directory.Contact